 Advertisement

-Modern finishes mimic those same good looks but with improved performance, particularly when the surface it is applied to is carefully chosen.
-A wide range of plaster-finished panels are available, from smooth to highly textured or patterned, and these often mix well with other types of cladding.
+Modern finishes capture the same timeless look while offering improved performance, especially when applied to the right surface.
+You can now choose from a wide range of plaster-finished panels — from smooth to highly textured or patterned — and they pair beautifully with other types of cladding.

 3. Metal cladding